mindy-zheng/OS-4760/README.md

 I realized this was also a problem with my shared memory - detaching before all the children were finished terminating.

 Running into a problem now with writing into my log.

+10/15 - Bug in my program: having trouble showing all order of operations in my log.
+Particularly the termination message.
+I can't seem to figure this out.
+I am now going to implement proper signal handling.
+I wasn't able to implement signal handling in my last project, so this is the first time I'll be tackling that.
+I was having a difficult time thoroughly understanding the code, so I had to look up external resources to help me out.

+For signal handling in this context, I'll store the child PID in an array to send a signal in this way later on.